 Australia and New Zealand

 Being a single country island makes it much easier to lock down your country from foreigners arriving sick and reinfecting local populations.
 To do this effectively there are very stringent screening and quarantine measures for visitors that will likely stay in place for a long time, as coronavirus appears set to stick around for a very long time.
-Even if tourists are willing to risk long, uncomfortable flights, the thought of overly strict screening and quarantines may make other holiday destinations look preferable.
+Even if tourists are willing to risk long, uncomfortable flights, the thought of overly strict screening and and lengthy quarantines may make other holiday destinations look preferable.

 Festival Towns – Coachella, Glastonbury, Pamplona